Last night we had our fourth siren, which went off as I was walking our dog three blocks away.

 Your child is safe, and they need to know that

 It’s ok to reassure your sons and daughters that nothing is going to happen to them and that the safe room is something we do “just in case.”
-The chance of a rocket falling on any individual is so infinitesimally small that I feel ethically comfortable telling my children that it will not happen.
+The chance of a rocket falling on any individual is so infinitesimal that I feel ethically comfortable telling my children that it will not happen.
 So don’t worry about false promises and tell your kids that they’ll be ok.

 Along the same lines, keep your own feelings in check